Cryxtalix/resume_builder/README.md

 # My Resume Builder

-Create a file `info.json`, with the following structure.
-Store the file in the input folder.
+Create `info.json` file in the input folder.
+Write the file with the following structure.
+An example can be found in the example.json file.

     {
         "Name": "",